madskjeldgaard/tree-sitter-supercollider/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
-![live parsing of code](/assets/playground2.gif)
-_ SuperCollider code (on the right) being parsed live by tree-sitter (on the left) using the nvim-playground plugin_
+![live parsing of code](/assets/playground2.gif) _SuperCollider code (on the right) being parsed live by tree-sitter (on the left) using the nvim-playground plugin.
+Notice how quickly and incrementally it parses the code and includes the precise location of language features of the code_

 # tree-sitter-supercollider
 [SuperCollider](https://supercollider.github.io/) grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).